prechelt/pomalevi/README.md

 takes multiple lines.
 Those lines will be rendered as a flowing paragraph of text on the HTML page.

-This is the description of video part 2.
+This is the description of the second video part, number 2.
 ```

 Like most pomalevi options, `--toc` has **friendly defaults**: